 We have handled these cases for years and know how to work with families in this difficult time so that they can focus on what is most important: remembering their lost loved one.

-Motorcycle accidents can happen in an instant, leaving you with serious injuries and high medical bills.
-Horwitz, Horwitz & Associates wants to help victims of motorcycle accidents get the compensation they deserve.
+Motorcycle accidents can happen in an instant, leaving victims with serious injuries and high medical bills.
+A Joliet motorcycle accident lawyer, Horwitz, Horwitz & Associates, wants to help victims get the compensation they deserve.
 Call (800) 985-1819 now to speak with an attorney.